 In the heat of the summer, I often like to err on the side of under proofing by baking just a little earlier than I think the dough needs.
 Not a significant shift, mind you, but just a little earlier.
-By the time the dough actually gets into the oven and begins baking, it might be farther along than you think.
+When the dough gets into the oven and begins baking, it might be farther along than you think.

 My top 3 tips to bake sourdough bread in summer

-Once summer temperatures set in, and I notice my dough either fermenting faster or failing to rise in the oven as it once did in the cooler months, I'll focus on the following three things first.
+Once summer temperatures set in and I notice my dough fermenting faster or failing to rise in the oven as it once did in the cooler months, I'll focus on the following three things first.

 1. Use ice-cold water when mixing

 Using cold water during mixing is my number one method for combating the heat when baking sourdough bread in the summer.
 While this might seem like an obvious first step, it's always my first approach to quickly cooling my dough.
 I keep a large bottle of water in the fridge and grab this when mixing.